-COMP 1413 Document Processing 3 cr.
-Sem: S 3 Lec.
-Hrs./week
+COMP 1413 Document Processing Sem: S

 This course emphasizes features and terminology of a word processing application in support of project development and business management.
 Hands-on skills are used to enter, edit, and format tables and documents.
 Students will create business letters, memoranda, reports, forms and merged documents.